keleoflober/Guidelines-Unity/README.md

-# C# & Plastic SCM for Unity development - Namelezz
+# C# & Git for Unity development - Namelezz

-This style guide is a variation from [Google's C# styleguide](https://google.github.io/styleguide/csharp-style.html) for C# development and Plastic SCM at Namelezz Games.<br>
+This style guide is a variation from [Google's C# styleguide](https://google.github.io/styleguide/csharp-style.html) for C# development and git at Namelezz Games.<br>
 It makes stylistic choices that comes from other languages such as Java.

 ## Page Content